 During normal surgery hours please give us a call on the number below and we will do our best to fit you in that day.
 We reserve time in our diary everyday for emergency care.

-This offers weekend and holiday emergency dental treatment and advice between the hours of 9am and 5pm (call-out fee may apply to re-open surgery, free advice over telephone).
+Call the surgery for details of our dentist who is on call at weekends and holidays for emergency dental treatment and advice between the hours of 9am and 5pm (call-out fee may apply to re-open surgery, free advice over telephone).

 Denplan Emergency Helpline

 (UK) 0880 844 999 (Worldwide) +44 1962 844 999

 For Denplan Patients who are away from home and unable to access emergency treatment